mdrakiburrahman/dotnet-operator-sdk/samples/mssql-db/README.md

 `kubectl apply -f .\db1.yaml`

-I then deleted the object, and the database was successfully created:
+I then deleted the object, and the database was successfully deleted:

 `kubectl delete -f .\db1.yaml`

-I then created it again, and connected to the pod running the SQL Server and dropped the MyFirstDB database, thus, you see that `Database MyFirstDB was not found!` message.
+I then created it again via YAML, and connected to the pod running the SQL Server and dropped the MyFirstDB database, thus, you see that `Database MyFirstDB was not found!` message.

 Also, in the log shown above, you'll notice some messages seem to have the same info, but they actually come from two sources.
 One from the controller engine itself (from inside the SDK) and some form my own MSSQLDB implementation.